douglasf01/DB-Schenker-Shipment-MCP-Server/README.md

 # DB Schenker Shipment MCP Server
-A tool for gathering and displaying information about DB Schenker shipments using the public DB Schenker website.
+A project for gathering and displaying information about DB Schenker shipments using the public DB Schenker website.

 **Note:** This guide is specifically for Linux/Unix systems.